nisanthc/binance-influxdb/README.md

    4. Repeat the above step #2 by adding new panel in the same dashboard.
 And in the Queries section add the below query for ASKS

-          SELECT "price", "quantity", "price"*"quantity"  as Total FROM "stock_retention".$BTCPAIRS WHERE ("category" = 'ASKS') AND $timeFilter
+          SELECT "price", "quantity", "price"*"quantity"  as Total FROM "stock_retention"."orderbook" WHERE ("category" = 'ASKS' and  "symbol" = '$PAIRS') AND $timeFilter

 ## Start Project